ieee-vgtc/ieeevis.org/year/2019/info/call-participation/posters.md

 The **IEEE VIS 2019 Poster Program** offers a timely venue to present and discuss original work  or highlights of recent work published or presented in another venue (please see the Plagiarism statement in the end)   through a forum that encourages graphical presentation, demonstration and active engagement with IEEE VIS participants.

-In addition to a poster being displayed throughout IEEE VIS
+In addition to a poster being displayed throughout IEEE VIS:

 * a two-page summary of your work will be included in the electronic conference proceedings (USB memory stick distributed to conference attendees);
 * interactive poster sessions will provide a forum for presenting your work and discussing new ideas with your peers;